qalle2/finmorph/README.md

 # finmorph
+*This project has been moved to [Codeberg](https://codeberg.org/qalle/finmorph).
+This version will no longer be updated.*

 Tools regarding the morphology of the Finnish language.

 I have used [the Finnish wordlist by Kotus](https://kaino.kotus.fi/sanat/nykysuomi/) when creating the programs.